 What shows and movies will be on Disney+?

 Disney has confirmed that it will launch with more than 25 original series, as well as 10 original films, documentaries and specials.
-There has been confirmation previously on several new shows in the works from Disney, including: a live-action Star Wars series (The Mandalorian), plus a yet-to-be-titled Star Wars series centring around the Rogue One character, Cassian Andor, and several Marvel series centred around characters Loki, The Falcon & The Winter Soldier, and Wanda & Vision.
+There has been confirmation on several new shows in the works from Disney, including from the Star Wars universe: a live-action Star Wars series (The Mandalorian), a yet-to-be-titled Star Wars series centring around the Rogue One character Cassian Andor, plus a newly announced Obi-Wan Kenobi series with Ewan McGregor reprising his role of the much-loved Jedi master.

 With Disney’s recent acquisition of 20th Century Fox’s film and TV assets, this brings a whole new world of content potential and existing library to Disney+.
-As National Geographic is now owned by Disney, there is a range of new documentaries to come to the service, including a science-focused series hosted by Jeff Goldblum, titled The World According to Jeff Goldblum.
+As National Geographic is now owned by Disney, there is a range of new documentaries to come to the service, including a science-focused series that’s hosted by Jeff Goldblum, titled The World According to Jeff Goldblum.
 Not only will there be new content, but a whole range of 20th Century Fox films and TV shows will be available, including The Sound of Music, The Princess Bride, and all 30 seasons of The Simpsons.

 — Disney (@Disney) 11 April 2019